Why Year-Round Flea and Tick Prevention Actually Matters

 Tick-Borne Diseases Your Dog Can Catch

 Lyme Disease — This one gets all the press, and for good reason.
-Transmitted by deer ticks (Ixodes scapularis), Lyme causes fever, lameness, swollen lymph nodes, and if left untreated, kidney damage.
-The AKC Canine Health Foundation notes that the deer tick’s geographic range continues expanding, meaning dogs in previously “safe” areas are now at risk.
+It’s spread by deer ticks, and it causes fever, lameness, swollen lymph nodes, and if left untreated, kidney damage.
+The scary part is that the deer tick’s geographic range keeps expanding northward and inland.
+Dogs in areas that were considered “safe” five years ago are now showing up positive.
+Cooper’s Lyme diagnosis is what turned me into a year-round prevention zealot, honestly.

-Anaplasmosis — Similar to Lyme in many ways, transmitted by the same deer tick.
-Causes joint pain, fever, and vomiting.
-Often misdiagnosed because symptoms overlap with other conditions.
+Anaplasmosis — Similar to Lyme in a lot of ways, transmitted by the same deer tick.
+Joint pain, fever, vomiting.
+It gets misdiagnosed constantly because the symptoms overlap with so many other conditions, which makes it extra frustrating to deal with.

 Flea-Related Health Problems